 In addition, as a higher-elevation species, the West Virginia White will probably be negatively affected by climate warming (Table 6); this factor could account for its decline in states further south, but apparent stability so far in Massachusetts and Vermont.
 Variable precipitation due to climate change is also a factor; in very hot, dry springs, some or all of the larvae may starve due to early senescence of the host plants (NatureServe 2011).
 Deer browse, forest fragmentation, and introduced parasitoids are additional serious threats.

 The West Virginia White should be placed on a Watch List in Massachusetts, and reviewed for possible listing as a protected species under the Massachusetts Endangered Species Act.
-Given its history in other eastern states, it's status here should be more carefully monitored..
-It is ironic that the more adaptable Mustard White is state-listed as Threatened, whereas the less-adaptable West Virginia White is not listed at all.
+Given its history in other eastern states, its status here should be more carefully monitored..
+It is ironic that the more adaptable Mustard White is state-listed as Threatened, whereas the less-adaptable West Virginia White is not listed.

-Field work should be initiated to pinpoint the location of all reported colonies and monitor them at least once a year.
-A select group of colonies should be monitored more frequently, and programs of garlic mustard removal should be initiated.
+Field work should be initiated to pinpoint the location of all reported colonies.
+A select group of colonies should be monitored frequently, and programs of garlic mustard removal should be initiated.
 Research on host plant use should be undertaken.
 Where it is not already, collecting specimens without a permit for scientific research should be prohibited, since small colonies may not survive the loss of females.

 NatureServe (2010) concludes ”this species is unusually vulnerable to forest fragmentation and is now seriously threatened in some parts of its range by rampant growth of garlic mustard into its habitat and probably by out of control deer.
 These last two threats are expected to increase.
 While the species is still fairly widespread in some states like New York, it is declining or has already declined or become extirpated in several others in recent decades and is not secure in substantial parts of its range and almost certainly faces a substantial decline and probably a range reduction in the next few decades...”